WCSim/WCSim/README.md

 CMake is cross-platform software for managing the build process in a compiler-independent way (cmake.org).
 It is recommended to build ROOT and GEANT4 also through CMake.
-The latter is very CMake friendly since GEANT 4.9.6.
+The latter is very CMake friendly since GEANT 4.9.6, while it started introducing builds through CMake from 4.9.4 onwards (http://geant4.web.cern.ch/geant4/support/ReleaseNotes4.9.4.html#10.).
 Using cmake, builds and source code need to well separated and make it easier to build many versions of the same software.